mlaang/A-Note-on-SIREN/README.md

 # A-Note-on-SIREN

 This is a project involving an examination of the activation and pre-activation statistics of SIRENs.
-It turns out that this justifies high-variance initializations, utilizing variances for the SIREN initialization.
+It turns out that this justifies utilizing variances for the SIREN initialization.

 Such high-variance initializations are effective when combined with small-batch training, and provide ways of fitting SIRENs to images to high accuracy, very fast.